 Also known as Leander’s Tower since the Byzantine period, this tower has been the subject of a few legends.
 One of the stories include a king wanting to protect his daughter from a snakebite, hence this tower was built.
 However, a snake hiding in the fruit basket delivered to her, bit her anyway, and the princess died.
 Another story was a young man named Leander falling in love with a nun named Hero, who build a fire as her lover’s guide to the islet.
 However, one night, the fire was extinguished by the storm and Leander ended up losing his way and drowned in the Bosphorus.
 Subsequently, Hero committed suicide out of overwhelming grief and loss.
 Regardless of the story behind the tower, there is no denying that the Maiden’s Tower has a rich history, and it would be worth visiting just to enjoying the 360-degree view of the island around it.
 Not only that, there is a popular and classy restaurant that serves up traditional Turkish and international dishes.
 There’s also a romantic cafe where you can have a meal and relish the view at the same time.
 There is also a museum that’s free to enter and explore.

 Address: Salacak, Üsküdar Salacak Mevkii, 34668 Üsküdar/İstanbul, Turkey

 Website: Maiden’s Tower

 Experience the beauty of Istanbul

 A city that is complemented by traditional buildings preserved from medieval times, Istanbul is a city that is full of rich history, yet it has modern industrial influence and economic development.
-With so many attractions in Istanbul, you’re spoilt for choice in terms of itinerary.
+With so many attractions in Istanbul, including shopping malls and historical places, you’re spoilt for choice in terms of itinerary.
 Just be sure to spare time visiting the buildings listed above to really see what this cultural city has to offer.

 Get Trip101 in your inbox